yanggautier/exploradome_tangram/README.md

 ## 2. From video stream to images

 Further on, extract representative frames of the 12 shapes/classes and annotate the position of the object of interest within the frame.

 This was done by:
-- taking screenshots for each class
+- taking screenshots of each shape from the video recorded
-- python code for cutting the video every 3 seconds then manual sorting
+- using a python code that takes snapshots of the video every 3 seconds
-- video cutting test with the FreeVideo to JPG application (cut every 5 secondes)

-## 3. Image annotations
+## 3. Image annotation

-We tested 2 methods :
+Two methods were tested:

 - labelImg (rectangle around the object)
 - VIA VGG Image Annotator (object outlines)

-Method adopted : labelImg (graphical image annotation tool)
+LabelImg showed better performance.

-From the video we took screenshots of the classes in two versions, a perfect version of the figure and an imperfect version of the figure with the tangrams peeled off.
-Once done, we had to label our images.
-For that we used labelImg which is an image annotation tool.
+From the video, screenshots of the classes were done using two strategies, ie, a perfect version of the figure and an imperfect version of the figure containing white spaces between the tangrams.

 ### Guidelines for using image annotations using labelImg